1Marc/marcgrabanski.com/src/pages/articles/2014-12-03-consulting-and-startups/index.md

 This combines much of the advice I give to friends and colleagues over the years (I advise many startups) all packaged together along with a bit of history of my career at the beginning of the talk.

-This talk is **chock full of advice to freelancers / consultants and startups**.
+This talk is
+-chock full of advice to freelancers / consultants and startups -.

 _Quick note: It is my first public talk on business, so it takes a bit for me to get into the talk and find myself in it.
 Please forgive me for starting slow, but I do find my groove and give tons of advice and tips.
 I'm excited about this talk.
 Enjoy! :-D_